Ashleigh Banfield: United States

 Banfield joined CourtTV (renamed TruTV) in 2005.
 She was the co-host of the trial coverage show Banfield & Ford: Courtside weekdays from 1 to 3PM ET with Jack Ford.
 On June 1, 2009, Banfield took over as host of the truTV series Open Court weekdays from 9 to 11 a.m.
 ET, formerly hosted by Lisa Bloom.
 Her last major assignment with the network was reporting on the Casey Anthony trial.

 Banfield joined CNN in January 2012 as co-anchor with Zoraida Sambolin, of the network's morning show, Early Start.
 On August 13, 2012, Banfield moved to the 11 a.m. edition of CNN Newsroom in New York each weekday, replacing Kyra Phillips as anchor.
 On August 6, 2013, it was announced that CNN would rebrand its 11 a.m. hour of CNN Newsroom.
 The show, called Legal View with Ashleigh Banfield, aired at 12 noon Eastern.
 In 2014, Banfield was featured in a small role portraying herself in the Netflix series House of Cards, where she interviewed Claire Underwood.
 In October, Banfield joined CNN sister station HLN as host on the legal issues interview program Primetime Justice with Ashleigh Banfield, which aired at 8 p.m.
 Monday to Thursday.
-As of December 2017, the show has been re-branded as Crime & Justice with Ashleigh Banfield.
+In December 2017, the show was re-branded as Crime & Justice with Ashleigh Banfield.

 On October 16, 2018, it was announced by HLN that Banfield was to be laid off, along with Michaela Pereira and Carol Costello, as part of the network's decision to scale back their live news programming.
 Final broadcasts of the shows hosted by all three presenters were aired on Friday, October 26, 2018.
 She then was the inaugural host of the A&E show Live Rescue.
 After the first season, Matt Iseman took over as host.

 She resumed hosting programs on CourtTV, including the true crime documentary series Judgment with Ashleigh Banfield in 2020.
 The program recaps past high-profile trials and provides updates on the individuals involved.
 She also appeared as a special contributor on their evening courtroom highlight show.

-In January 2021, Banfield was announced as the host to replace the third hour of NewsNation Prime on NewsNation, with the self-titled show Banfield.
+In January 2021, Banfield was announced as the host to replace the third hour of NewsNation Prime on NewsNation, with the self-titled show Banfield, which ended in January 2026 after five years; Banfield made the decision to end her show to focus more on her true-crime podcast.

 As of 2025, she serves as a fill-in host for Dan Abrams on On Patrol: Live, which airs Friday and Saturday nights on Reelz.